 - Address: 3735 Capilano Rd, North Vancouver, BC V7R 4J1 (GPS)

 Check out Granville Island

 Granville Island is a place to come to chill, sit back with a beer and eat some excellent food.
+Heading here is one of our favorite things to do in Vancouver!
 It may seem to have an industrial feel to it as it used to be a place of many industrial activities, but now it’s most things food and beverage.

 Despite Vancouver’s hundreds of snow-capped peaks soaring high into the clouds in the distance, you probably didn’t know that the highest point in Vancouver is only 167 meters above sea level?